Lost-Crow23/Jenkins_CI_CD/README.md

 - `git add .` then `git commit -m "" then `git push origin main` and it should push the new merged branch.
 - Test this by checking Jenkins, which should show a new build being deployed.

+Diagram

-Should now show the updated code and the readme file on your Github automatically
+Should now show the updated code and the readme file on your Github automatically.

 <h3>Automating the merge </h3>